Hubs-Foundation/hubs-docs/docs/dev-client-gameplay.md

 }
 ```

-(`addObject3DComponent` will be explained in [the later sections](#entitydef-jsx-prefab).)
+(`addObject3DComponent` will be explained in the section on [EntityDef / JSX prefab](#entitydef-jsx-prefab).)

-If you want to allow your custom components to be created from `JSX` and/or
-`glTF`, you also need to edit the core `src/utils/jsx-entity.ts` file for a
+If you want to allow custom components to be created from JSX or glTF, edit the core `src/utils/jsx-entity.ts` file to map the component key to its inflator.
-mapping from their key in the inflator.
 It will be explained later
 [Entitydef JSX prefab](#entitydef-jsx-prefab) and [Inflators for glTF](#inflators-for-gltf) for each.

 TODO: Write an outline of concepts in the form of an example before breaking